kris2475/Image-Classification-using-TinyML/README.md

-## 🏭 Why This Device Matters: An Ultra-Compact, Low-Cost Industrial Safety Solution
+## 🏭 An Ultra-Compact, Low-Cost Industrial Safety Solution

 The true value of this system for industrial deployment lies in its **minimal physical footprint, extremely low running cost, and autonomous